2 1/2teaspoonsinstant dry yeast*I like Red Star Platinum Baking Yeast

 1cuppacked brown sugar

-Add the flour and mix using the beater blade just until the ingredients are barely combined.
+Add in salt and 4 cups of flour (save the other ½ cup and add only if you need it) and mix using the beater blade just until the ingredients are barely combined.
 Allow the mixture to rest for 5 minutes so the flour has time to soak up the liquids.

 Scrape the dough off the beater blade and remove it.
 Attach the dough hook.

-Beat the dough on medium speed for 5-7 minutes or until the dough is elastic and smooth. **The dough will be tacky and will still be sticking to the sides of the bowl.
-That’s ok!
-Don’t be tempted to add more flour at this point.
+Beat the dough on medium speed, adding in up to ½ cup more flour if needed to form a dough.
+Knead for 5-7 minutes or until the dough is elastic and smooth. **The dough should be tacky and will still be sticking to the sides of the bowl.
+That's ok!
+Don't be tempted to add more flour at this point.
+We generally add about 4 ½ cups, but start with 4 cups.

 Spray a large bowl with cooking spray.